-- California Department of Public Health’s Indoor Air Quality Program provides fact sheets on indoor air quality issues affecting schools and links for more information.
+- California Department of Public Health - Indoor Air Quality Program provides fact sheets on indoor air quality issues affecting schools and links for more information.

-- Indoor Air Quality in Schools by the Minnesota Department of Health describes the state's indoor air quality planning model for schools and explains actions you can take to improve IAQ in your school.
+- Minnesota Department of Health - Indoor Air Quality in Schools describes the state's indoor air quality planning model for schools and explains actions you can take to improve IAQ in your school.

 - Northwest Clean Air Agency (NWCAA) - Indoor Air Quality provides facts and classroom activities related to air quality and climate change.
 NWCAA serves schools in Island, Skagit and Whatcom Counties in Washington State.

 - Washington State Department of Health - Indoor Air Quality provides consultation, technical assistance and training to local health jurisdictions, school districts and the public on the health effects of exposure to indoor air contaminants such as mold, asbestos and formaldehyde.